 Hidden Horizons hold a range of Stargazing events at Dalby Forest between September and March – check their website for the latest dates and availability.
-The Dark Skies Festival takes place from the 9th – 25th February with a variety of activities throughout the North York Moors.
+The Dark Skies Festival takes place from 15th February to 3rd March with a variety of activities throughout the North York Moors.

 Where to stay

 Gorgeous Cottages have lots of cottages throughout the North York Moors including:

 You can enjoy a special stargazing package with an expert astronomer at The Potting Shed.
 The evening includes a warming meal (served al fresco) with fire pits, sheepskins and blankets to keep you toasty as you gaze into the night skies.
 Find out more.

 This gorgeous 3-bedroom property is close to Dalby Forest so perfectly placed for a spot of stargazing.
 Find out more.

 With unspoilt views across the Esk Valley you can look out for the Milky Way from this enclosed garden.
 Find out more.